eillarra/pdfino/docs/templates.rst

 .. tabs::

-  .. tab:: Template as parameter
+  .. tab:: Template as argument

     A template instance can be passed as an argument to the :class:`pdfino.Document` class constructor: